Stabax/OmniUnit_old/doc/Getting started.md

     tim.start();
     tim.get< std::ratio<1, 2> >(); //returns the time elapsed since start() in half-seconds

+Most of functions taking a duration like previously can also take a std::chrono::duration (see below).
+Check the existing typedefs in the standard library.
+You can of course use your own std::chrono::duration type.

 ## Using sleep

-Stblib defines its own sleep functions which can take a std::duration or an integer :
+Stblib defines its own sleep functions to stop a thread, which can take :

     stb::sleep<std::milli>(10); //stops the current thread for 10 milliseconds stb::sleep<stb::hour>(2);   //stops the current thread for 2 hours

-    stb::sleep<stb::seconds>(3);         //both these functions stop the thread for 3 seconds, but the stb::sleep(std::chrono::seconds(3)); //first one take an integer, and the second one take a std::chrono::duration
+    stb::sleep(std::chrono::seconds(3)); //stops the current thread for 3 seconds by taking a std::chrono::duration

-    //(Look at the standard documentation to have all existing typedef on std::chrono::duration)
+    stb::Timer tim;
+    tim.start();
+    stb::sleep(tim); //sleep for the time elapsed since start()

 ## Using Timer

-    Timer tim;
+    stb::Timer tim;
     tim.start();

     //returns an integer representing elapsed time since start() in milliseconds